Breastfeeding

 If you're having a planned C-section, this is worth knowing ahead of time.
 The timeline may look slightly different, but the outcome — a body that is capable of feeding your baby — is the same for the vast majority of moms.

 One of the most common worries I hear from moms is whether their breasts are the right size or shape for breastfeeding.
-Research suggests that only a small percentage of moms are unable to produce sufficient milk due to physical factors like insufficient glandular tissue.
+Moms of all breast sizes can make plenty of milk; only a small share are unable to produce sufficient milk due to physical factors like insufficient glandular tissue.

 That means the vast majority of moms' bodies are doing exactly what they need to do — regardless of breast size, shape, or what you've been told should be "normal."
 Breast size is determined primarily by fatty tissue, which has no relationship to milk-producing capacity.